cdlib/candidate-exercise/README.md

 Your task is to clean up and restructure the code, so that it will be readable, testable, and scalable, following normal conventions, as you or your teammates starts to add new functionality.

-Once you have refactored, you can the code so that the values passed in the HTTP query are validated, and alter the method of filtering based on the user criteria so that it is scalable to a longer list of criteria (remembering that the list of filter criteria will grow over time).
+Once you have refactored, you can improve the code so that the values passed in the HTTP query are validated, and alter the method of filtering based on the user criteria so that it is scalable to a longer list of criteria (remembering that the list of filter criteria will grow over time).

 If there is refactoring that you would like to postpone until later, document using TODO comments in the code.